-- L. Policy Area: Patient Choice of Telehealth Modality - Current State During PHE: Medi-Cal does not require providers offering services via telehealth to offer a specific set of telehealth modalities (e.g. video and audio-only).
-Patient choice of telehealth modality is limited to those modalities offered by any given Medi-Cal enrolled provider. - Proposed Approach: Over time, but no sooner than January 1, 2024, phase in an approach that provides patients the choice of a video telehealth modality when care is provided via telehealth.
+L. Policy Area: Patient Choice of Telehealth Modality

+- Current State During PHE: Medi-Cal does not require providers offering services via telehealth to offer a specific set of telehealth modalities (e.g. video and audio-only).
+Patient choice of telehealth modality is limited to those modalities offered by any given Medi-Cal enrolled provider. - Final Approach: Over time, but no sooner than January 1, 2024, phase in an approach that provides patients the choice of a video telehealth modality when care is provided via telehealth.
 Specifically, if a provider offers audio-only telehealth services, the provider will also be required to provide the option for video services to preserve beneficiary choice.

-• Rationale: Supports patient choice, access, and equity, while allowing providers time to acquire infrastructure necessary to offer additional telehealth modalities.
+The Department will develop an exceptions process and outline exceptions to this requirement based on providers' access to requisite technologies. - Rationale: Supports patient choice, access, and equity.
+Grants providers time to acquire infrastructure necessary to offer additional telehealth modalities and allows for exceptions based on providers' access to certain necessary technologies (e.g., broadband).